|Mental Health Program|

 The Frankston service caters for people living in the Mordialloc to Frankston and Peninsula region.

-The Mental Health Service at both Frankston and Oakleigh is funded by the Department of Human Services (DHS).
+The Mental Health Service at both Frankston and Oakleigh is funded by the Department of Health (DOH).
 The program aims to increase people’s confidence and skills in order to assist them to live independently in the community.
 The focus is to promote and enhance people to live their life, their way and to optimise possibilities.

 The Mental Health Service offers the CRM in an environment which is supportive, comfortable, accepting, stimulating, challenging, responsive and consistent, in order to encourage participants to develop both self awareness and their social and community networks.